Cryotherapy: Mechanism of action

 When the body is subjected to extreme cooling, the blood vessels are narrowed which reduces blood flow to the areas of swelling.
 Once outside the cryogenic chamber, the vessels expand, and an increased presence of anti-inflammatory proteins (IL-10) is established in the blood.
 The treatment typically involves exposing the individual to freezing, dry temperatures (at −40 °C) for 2 to 4 minutes in one of these chambers.
 While in the cryotherapy chamber, blood flow is reduced in that injured area.
 This will reduce muscle spasms and soreness.
 This is important to activate the circulatory system to encourage healing and regenerate muscle fibers.

-Main uses

-Proponents say that cryotherapy may reduce pain and inflammation, help with mental disorders, support exercise recovery and improve joint function.
-Cryotherapy chambers belong to the group of equipment associated with sports rehabilitation and wellness.